Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 • Better understanding of the economy: Business Studies students majoring in Finance understand not only the internal operations of companies, but also the economy as a whole.
 This holistic understanding is useful for making financial decisions in a broader economic context.

-Munich Business School not only offers you Business Studies, but also focuses on international business so that you can pursue your chosen profession anywhere in the world after graduation.
-The Bachelor International Business at MBS offers many highlights such as semesters abroad, internships, business projects, plenty of opportunities for networking and much more.
-At Munich Business School, you can expect small study groups, dedicated teachers and award-winning programs.
-But even more importantly, we value you as a person.
+Munich Business School not only offers you a degree in business administration, but also focuses on international business, so that after graduation you can pursue your chosen career anywhere in the world.
+At MBS, you can expect small study groups, dedicated teachers, and award-winning programs.
+But more importantly, your name matters to us.
 Here, you are not an anonymous member, but the driving force that motivates us every morning.
-As a small, private university, we take time for your concerns and offer you a tailor-made study experience.
+As a small, private university, we take the time to address your concerns and offer you a tailor-made study experience.
 Our lecturers have extensive practical experience and teach you skills that really count.
-In addition to sound business knowledge, we also promote values and skills that will give you an understanding of sustainability and social responsibility as a future financial economist and prepare you optimally for a wide range of professions.
+Studying at MBS offers many highlights such as business projects, internships, semesters abroad, plenty of networking opportunities, and much more.
+In addition to sound business knowledge, we also promote values and skills that will give you an understanding of sustainability and social responsibility as a future professional and prepare you optimally for a wide range of careers.

 Benefits of the Munich Business School